praveenmunagapati/theia/packages/statusbar/README.md

 # Theia - Statusbar Extension

-This extension provides an API to add Widgets to the statusbar.
+This extension provides an API to add Widgets to a statusbar at the bottom of the app.

 See [here](https://github.com/theia-ide/theia).